-Terrestrial Ecosystems Aquatic Ecosystems Ecosystem threat Critical Wetland (including rivers, status as per the Endangered depressions, channelled and 1 National Vulnerable unchanneled wetlands, flats, Estuary Coastline Environmental seeps pans, and artificial Management: Least wetlands) Biodiversity Act (Act Threatened YES NO UNSURE YES NO YES NO No. 10 of 2004) 110 ONOONL 1.20 • 120 1 d) Please provide a description of the vegetation type and/or aquatic ecosystem present on site, including any important biodiversity features/information identified on site (e.g. threatened species and special habitats)
+Terrestrial Ecosystems Aquatic Ecosystems Ecosystem threat Critical Wetland (including rivers, Wetland (including rivers, status as per the Endangered depressions, channelled and National Vulnerable unchanneled wetlands, flats, Estu uary Coas tline Environmental seeps pans, and artificial Management: Least wetlands) Biodiversity Act (Act Threatened YES NO UNSURE YES NO YES NO No. 10 of 2004) 120 140 GINOUNE 120 140 120 140 d) Please provide a description of the vegetation type and/or aquatic ecosystem present on site, including any important biodiversity features/information identified on site (e.g. threatened species and special habitats)

-In accordance with the National Vegetation map 2012 beta2 of South Africa, the site would historically be covered by Bokkeveld Sandstone Fynbos and this vegetation's ecosystem status is vulnerable.
+In accordance with the National Vegetation map 2012 beta2 of South Africa, the site would historically be covered by Bokkeveld Sandstone Fynbos and this vegetation's ecosystem threat status is vulnerable.
 However, there are no natural vegetation left on the already transformed land.
 The site is completely transformed from its natural state due to past development activities on the property.
-Please see figure 8 below.
+Please see figure 11 below as well as Appendix B for the site photos.

-Figure 8: SANBI BGIS map showing the vegetation cover of the area.
+Figure 11: SANBI BGIS map showing the vegetation cover of the area.
 The site is indicated by the red polygon.